-On the first week back you will be given a 50 minute test on the topics included in the induction pack.
+At the start of the year you will be given a short test on the topics included in the induction pack.
 Pass Grade 60%

 You must complete the bridging course material found on DrFrostMaths.
-If you do not already have an account, it is free to create one.

 Read one or more of the book recommendations.